Multisensory Reading Clinic

 -

-The sounds of the language are the basic building blocks of words, the foundation or the backbone for learning to read and spell, therefore it is very important to teach the speech sounds correctly, because it will greatly affect the learning process; for example, although the words "hat," "hot," "hut," are just differ by vowel sounds, the words mean differently from each other.
+The sounds of the language are the basic building blocks of words—the foundation or the backbone for learning to read and spell.
+Therefore, it is very important to teach the speech sounds correctly, because it will greatly affect the learning process.
+For example, although the words "hat," "hot," and "hut" differ only by vowel sounds, the words mean different things from each other.

 -

-In addition to learning the sounds, the instructor should teach the student how to connect, change, remove, pull out and put back the sounds correctly so that the student can read and spell unknown words, such as "tab," "mud," "crin," " blog," even if he has not seen these words.
+In addition to learning the sounds, the instructor should teach the student how to connect, change, remove, pull out, and put back the sounds correctly so that the student can read and spell unknown words, such as "tab," "mud," "crin," and "blog," even if he has not seen these words.

 -

-Added to the sounds, the student must also learn how to analyze the words by identifying the the rules of the language, the syllable types, and strategies, as well as the word parts and how to manipulate those word parts, so that longer words are manageable to read and spell; such why we double the t from the word squatted, how to use the tch such as fetch, catch, and how to manipulate those longer words; tannic, sanctify, acclaimeer, etc.
+Added to the sounds, the student must also learn how to analyze the words by identifying the rules of the language, the syllable types, and strategies, as well as the word parts and how to manipulate those word parts, so that longer words are manageable to read and spell—such as why we double the "t" in the word "squatted," how to use "tch" such as in "fetch" and "catch," and how to manipulate those longer words: "tannic," "sanctify," "acclaimer," etc.

 -

-The reading teacher should explain the instruction in a clear and detailed manner to avoid confusion and should provide examples of the concepts using the seeing, touching, and hearing with "I do," "We do," and "You do, "methods to reinforce learning.
+The reading teacher should explain the instruction in a clear and detailed manner to avoid confusion and should provide examples of the concepts using seeing, touching, and hearing with "I do," "We do," and "You do" methods to reinforce learning.

 -

-The student needs to learn the concepts in a step by step manner and the concepts should be broken down from the simplest to the most difficult level to prevent frustration.
-For example, with strategies in reading and spelling, the student should learn the same ending sounds -ng such as bang, hang, lang, pang, before introducing blang, clang, sprang etc.
+The student needs to learn the concepts in a step-by-step manner, and the concepts should be broken down from the simplest to the most difficult level to prevent frustration.
+For example, with strategies in reading and spelling, the student should learn the same ending sounds, such as "-ng" in "bang," "hang," "lang," and "pang," before introducing "blang," "clang," "sprang," etc.

 -

-Each concept should be mastered and the student must reach the fluency of that lesson before moving on to the next level so that the next step would not be too difficult for the student to learn.
-It would be too difficult for the student to read the words such as rabbit, commit, anvil, suffix, if he is struggling to read minimal words such as rab, bit, it, com, vil, fix etc.
+Each concept should be mastered, and the student must reach fluency in that lesson before moving on to the next level so that the next step will not be too difficult for the student to learn.
+It would be too difficult for the student to read words such as "rabbit," "commit," "anvil," and "suffix" if he is struggling to read minimal words such as "rab," "bit," "it," "com," "vil," "fix," etc.

 -